cockroachdb/docs/v2.0/recommended-production-settings.md

 ### Networking flags

-When starting a node via [`cockroach start`](start-a-node.html), two main flags are used to control its network connections with other nodes and clients:
+When [starting a node](start-a-node.html), two main flags are used to control its network connections with other nodes and clients:

-- `--host` determines which IP address or hostname CockroachDB listens on.
+- `--host` determines which interface(s) CockroachDB listens on.
 - `--advertise-host` determines which IP address or hostname is advertised to other nodes.
+This value must route to an interface the node is listening on.

 The effect depends on how these two flags are used in combination: